 Drillhole collar information in this table is presented in the 'WGS84 zone 48N' coordinate system.
 This data was collected using a handheld GPS unit as well as tape and compass from known survey points.
+'TBR' means 'To Be Received'.

 Appendix B - JORC Code, 2012 Edition - Table 1